 Both the gameplay and the visuals of Tokaido are incredibly peaceful and zen.
 The board and accompanying cards use a minimalist art style, rich in pastel colours with bright splashes of green and pink.
 It’s also easy to overlook the sense of competition the game fosters.
 On your first playthrough, you might not realise how many points you’ve been awarded until the very end as you get swept up in the beauty of the experience, finding avenues for tactical play only after repeated games.
 Ultimately though, Tokaido champions the importance of a journey well travelled, which is a notion we can all raise a glass to.

-TO DRINK: In order to capture the tranquil spirit of the game, we turned to Rejane Kewano, the Sake Sommelier of MEE at Belmond Copacabana Palace.
+In order to capture the tranquil spirit of the game, we turned to Rejane Kewano, the Sake Sommelier of MEE at Belmond Copacabana Palace.
 She worked with Rodrigo Mello, the Bar Supervisor, to create Cherry Fizz.
 It’s a very light, simple and fresh cocktail that uses the best Japanese ingredients to capture an authentic flavour.

 Begin by mixing 50ml of Umenoyado Junmai Daiginjo sake with 30ml of strong, cold hibiscus tea.
 Layer this with 5ml of cherry syrup and top with 50ml of Ozeki Hana Awaka sparkling sake.
 Adding a final decorative flourish of edible flowers truly reflects the image of cherry blossom in bloom.